-Tour cost does not include: round-trip transportation from your home city to Lima, internal flights (however Naturalist Journeys will book this for you so we can travel as a group; this extra flight cost — typically about $150 per person — will be added to your invoice), optional activities, or items of a personal nature such as laundry, telephone charges, maid gratuities, or beverages from the bar.
+The cost of the main tour is $TBD DBL / $TBD SGL, per person, based on double occupancy from Lima, Peru.
+This cost includes all accommodations, meals as specified in the itinerary, professional guide services, other park and program entrance fees, and miscellaneous program expenses.
+Cost of the Machu Picchu extension is $TBD DBL / $TBD SGL.
+The tour cost does not include round-trip transportation from your home city to Lima, internal flights (however, Naturalist Journeys will book these for you so we can travel as a group; this extra flight cost, typically around $100 per person for each of the three segments, will be added to your invoice), optional activities, or items of a personal nature such as laundry, telephone charges, maid gratuities, or beverages from the bar.

 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Please plan to arrive in Lima on October 17.
+Please plan to arrive in Lima’s Jorge Chavez International Airport (LIM) on or before October 5.
 Arrival is at your leisure, but we do recommend arriving at an hour that will allow you to rest up before the start of the trip, which begins promptly the following morning.
-Please plan departures from the main journey in the evening of October 31.
-Many flights back to the United States leave at or around midnight, so be sure to check your dates/times carefully.
-Please plan departures from the Machu Picchu extension in the evening of November 3.
-Again, flights back to the United States are near the midnight hour, so check times/dates carefully.
+Please plan departures from the main journey in the evening of October 20.
+Many flights back to the United States leave at or around midnight, so be sure to check your dates and times carefully.
+Please plan departures from the Machu Picchu extension in the evening of October 24.
+Again, flights back to the United States are near the midnight hours, so check times and dates carefully.